 Innovators are struggling to address this market failure and unlock the commercial opportunity, due to technical, regulatory, economic and social barriers that block new low carbon heat products, services and business models getting to market.

-Insight and Solutions:
+Insight and Solutions

 6-steps to Zero Carbon Buildings: Energy Systems Catapult is exploring a 6-step approach to build markets for zero carbon buildings.
 Potential policies to drive restructuring and innovation on a grand scale in everything from building products through to smart controls and home energy apps.

-Energy Academy: Energy Systems Catapult is exploring options to: better understand the skills and training needed to scale-up the low carbon market across the whole energy system; develop the tools and methodologies needed to create new professions such as ‘home energy advisors’ and ‘systems integrators’; and create a consortium to advise training providers and businesses in the supply chain.
+Skills for Net Zero Homes: Energy Systems Catapult is exploring options to: better understand the skills and training needed to scale-up the low carbon market across the whole energy system; develop the tools and methodologies needed to create new professions such as ‘home energy advisors’ and ‘systems integrators’; and create a consortium to advise training providers and businesses in the supply chain.

 How are we supporting innovators to decarbonise heat?

-We help innovators navigate the challenges of energy system transformation and capture the opportunities, by delivering support across three tiers.
+Energy Launchpad: We help innovators navigate the challenges of energy system transformation and capture the opportunities, by delivering support across three tiers.
 So far we’ve helped 44 SME Innovators with tailored Incubation and Acceleration support to springboard their products, services and business models towards commercialisation and scale up.
 A further 182 SMEs have accessed our Universal offering.